secrets papagayo

 What Factors Affect the Cost of a Central America Wedding?

-The dry season across Central America runs roughly from December through April, with peak pricing and best weather.
-The green/rainy season (May through November) offers 20-40% savings at most properties, with warm temperatures and afternoon showers that typically clear quickly.
-Weekday ceremonies are cheaper than weekends at virtually every resort in the region.
+• Time of year.
+The dry season (December through April) brings peak pricing and best weather.
+The green/rainy season (May through November) offers 20% to 40% savings at most properties, with warm temperatures and quick-clearing afternoon showers.

 Plan your destination wedding